ldurniat/Color-Tween/README.md

 # Color-Tween

 *Color-Tween* is simple module for color transition for [Corona SDK](https://coronalabs.com/corona-sdk/) using linear interpolation(lerp function).
 It uses transitions to work so you can pause/resume/stop it.
-Color-Tween is suposed to work with display objects.
+Color-Tween is designed to work with display objects.

 #### Example: